1919 peace celebrations

 The government’s plans

 In February 1919 the New Zealand government announced its plans for peace celebrations.
-Their format was strikingly similar to Australia’s.
+Their format was striking similar to Australia’s.
 The celebrations would take place over three days – the Sunday, Monday and Tuesday after peace was proclaimed – with the last two days declared public holidays.
 Sunday would be a day of thanksgiving with appropriate services held in churches and chapels in the morning, followed by outdoor interdenominational services in the afternoon.
 Monday would be the soldiers’ day, with processions in the morning and activities such as military reviews and athletic events in the afternoon.
 Tuesday would be the children's day, when children would assemble in local parks and be entertained by activities such as singing and dancing.

 The government also announced that a generous subsidy would be available to help local bodies* meet the costs of the celebrations.
 Local bodies spending up to £100 (from their own funds or via public subscription) were eligible for a pound for pound subsidy.
 Those committing larger amounts were eligible for a subsidy of 17s 6d for each £ for amounts between £100 and £250, 13s per £ for £250 to £500, 12s 6d for £500 to £750, and 10s above £750.